 In response to the incident at Adobe Walls, Colonel Nelson A. Miles was ordered to lead an expedition against the Indians of the Texas Panhandle in what would become known as the Red River War.
 Masterson joined the expedition as a civilian scout and a teamster working out of Fort Elliot in what was then called Sweetwater, Texas (now Mobeetie).
 However, the following spring, he was back to buffalo hunting and spending time at his friend Charlie Rath’s store, located about five miles from the fort, which had become the “headquarters” for the buffalo hunters.
 He was also a frequent visitor to the many saloons in the area.
 By early 1876, he worked as a faro dealer in Henry Fleming’s Saloon.

 On January 24, he became embroiled in an argument with Sergeant Melvin A. King over a card game and a dance hall beauty named Mollie Brennan.
 The argument quickly led to gunplay, and King was left dead.
 However, King’s shot passed through Mollie Brennan’s body in the melee, killing her and then hitting Masterson in the pelvis.
 The injury caused Bat to walk with a limp for the rest of his life.

-After he recovered, Masterson returned to Dodge City, Kansas, where he became a lawman along with his friend Wyatt Earp under Ford County Sheriff Charles Bassett.
+After recovering, Masterson returned to Dodge City, Kansas, where he became a lawman with his friend Wyatt Earp under Ford County Sheriff Charles Bassett.
 These years, Dodge City was known as a “wicked little town.”
 Cattle drives had replaced the buffalo hunters as longhorn cattle were driven up from Texas along the western branch of the Chisholm Trail to the railroad.
 Over 5 million head were driven on the trail into Dodge City for the next ten years.

 Just a few months later, in October, Bat announced in the Dodge City Times that he was a candidate for sheriff of Ford County, stating: